icebob/moleculer-java-site/docs/networking.md

 ```

 {% note info Dependencies %}
-To use Redis transporter, add the following dependency to the build script:
+To use Redis Transporter, add the following dependency to the build script:
 group: 'biz.paluch.redis', name: 'lettuce', version: '4.5.0.Final'
 {% endnote %}